THE CENTER FOR RESEARCH INNOVATION

 If the CRI decides to commercialize the invention and Northeastern receives income as a result, all inventors share as spelled out in the Faculty Handbook (“Patent and Copyright” section).

-For further information or questions, please contact our Intellectual Property team, and have any invention-related funding documents on hand since ownership and obligations with respect to intellectual property are usually governed by the funding agreements.
+For further information or questions, please email [email protected], and have any invention-related funding documents on hand since ownership and obligations with respect to intellectual property are usually governed by the funding agreements.